Nexiimil/TankGame-Rhul/DIARY.md

 And integration hell.
 I look forward to working on generation very soon.
 My next steps are to create an item prefab, and find a way to generate a reward to strap to it, spawning it in the test room once all enemies have been killed.

+ ## 09/02/2023
+I have finally finished the item system for my game, at least fundamentally.
+Stats, effects and items images are all important from external files, and Items can be loaded from Json.
+Loading whole C# scripts as may have wanted to do with effects seems to be slightly out of scope compared to what i can achieve at the moment.
+Stats can indeed be added at will through items, but without effects to use them, the amount a modder could do with custom stats is basically none.

+Adding QoL elements will come after each system is finished.
+The above steps stand true in my previous entry, as my next step is to do map generation.
+This will largely be coded in a much rawer C# script, only interacting with Unity for the minimap and room navigation.
+I will later also work on trimming down how much 'Unity' is packaged with the game, while im very happy with a 48mb game size, i think some of the Dlls it packages are still largely unneccesary(?).
+I have given myself some slack days before starting this next system to get a mental refresh before i have to think in a more graph-oriented manner, but i should be able to outline my approach today.

+Currently my plan is to implement some floorgenerator which takes a number of rooms to generate, and attempts to generate rooms from a given root room breadth-first.
+Dead-ends will be placed on a stack, and then the furthest dead-end, which will be generated last, will become the boss room.

+Visually, i'll need to draw out the map, which should be simple enough, given that my sprites are of a known size.